kbase/kb_sdk/README.md

 ### <A NAME="create-module-and-methods"></A>3.
 Create Module

-#### Initialize
 The KBase SDK provides a way to quickly bootstrap a new module by generating most of the required components.

+##### Initialize

 The basic options of the command are:

     kb-sdk init [-ev] [-l language] [-u username] ModuleName